 - Thomas Vaughan (Eugenius Philalethes), 1621-1666, is best known for his translation of the Rosicrucian Fama Fraternitatis and Confessio Fraternitatis.
 He also wrote a number of important magical and alchemical works under the pseudonym "Eugenius Philalethes", most notably Aula Lucis (the House of Light) in 1651, which is well worth reading.

 - Elias Ashmole, 1617-1692, wrote the Theatrum Chemicum Britannicum, which became Isaac Newton's most heavily consulted alchemical text in his search for the spiritual principle that informs all matter which we have referred to above.
 Ashmole, who has been called "the greatest virtuoso and curioso that ever was known or read of in England before his time", founded the museum in Oxford that bears his name.

 The genuine laws of alchemy must forever remain a sealed book to those who have not lost the urge for personal glory or selfish gain.
 To those of us on the path to the Light however, alchemy is that process whereby we transmute the lead of the lower self into the gold of the Higher, "acting prudently and with judgment" as Hermes says in his Emerald Tablet (reproduced in the sidebar), at the same time slaking off all the earthly dross we have acquired during our many incarnations, and blending the higher and lower aspects of the Self in such a way as to become ready for that Mastership which is the true Stone of the Wise and the Elixir of Life Immortal.

 We have repeatedly stressed the importance of study, self-examination, sincerity and meditation in this investigation of alchemy.
-For this reason Occult studies and meditation form the subject of our penultimate article in our course.
+For this reason Occult studies and meditation form the subject of the penultimate article in our course.

 Published 12 March 2013 — © Copyright occult-mysteries.org.
 Updated 1 January 2023.